LinuxSystemsEngineer/ubuntu_2404_ansible_dev_env/README.md

 - Customize `.bashrc` with terminal colors, environment variable paths (including `$DEV`), and increased CLI history size.
 These customizations are applied to the local user, root user, and the `/etc/skel` directory.
 - Customize `.vimrc` with color schemes.
 These customizations are applied to the local user, root user, and the `/etc/skel` directory.

-**Important Note about User Environment Customization:** This playbook configures `.bashrc` and `.vimrc` files for the local user, root user, and also within the `/etc/skel` directory. `/etc/skel` is a special directory that contains template files for new user accounts.
+**Important note about user environment customization:** This playbook configures `.bashrc` and `.vimrc` files for the local user, root user, and also within the `/etc/skel` directory. `/etc/skel` is a special directory that contains template files for new user accounts.
 With placing customized `.bashrc` and `.vimrc` files in `/etc/skel`, *any new user created on the system after the playbook runs will automatically inherit these customizations*.
 This ensures a consistent and personalized environment for all users, including custom pathing, vim colors, and increased history size.

-## Development Directory Structure and Environment Variable
+## Development directory structure and environment variable

 This playbook creates a structured development directory at `~/devops`.
 This organized structure provides a reserved space for various projects and tools, making it easier to manage and navigate your development work.
 The following subdirectories are created: